by Jared Rosenholtz

 The CT5 is an all-new model for Cadillac, with no immediate predecessor.
-However, it does replace the now discontinued ATS and CTS sedans, making use of the same platform underpinnings the Chevrolet Camaro.
-The standard turbocharged inline-four-cylinder engine under the hood of the CT5 is not as powerful as the base engine of the outgoing models, but the optional twin-turbo V6 offers comparable power to the 3.5-liter turbo V6 that the older sedans sported.
-However, the CT5 does come with more standard gadgets and safety features than its deceased cousins.
+However, it does replace the now discontinued ATS and CTS sedans, making use of an updated version of Chevrolet Camaro platform underpinnings called Alpha 2.
+The standard turbocharged inline-four-cylinder engine under the hood of the CT5 is down on power compared to rivaling base engines, but the optional twin-turbo V6's torque figures outmatch the competition.
+The CT5 does come with more standard gadgets and safety features than many rivals.
 It will also feature Cadillac's acclaimed Super Cruise hands-free driver assistance in the 2021 model year.

 With a strong legacy to live up to, the CT5 seeks to impress first with its bold new design.
 To that end, the sedan has opted for a sportback style with a particularly long wheelbase, giving the car an unusual profile that is very much a love-it-or-hate-it ultimatum.
 The base model rides on 18-inch alloys, with 19-inch variants standard on the Sport trim.
 LED headlights curve around the angular hood with T-shaped LED taillights bringing up the rear.
 The front fascia hosts a broad chrome-studded grille, which gets bright-accented elements on the Premium Luxury and an all-black treatment on the Sport.
 The Sport also gets unique front and rear bumpers and a rear spoiler.